openmc-dev/openmc/docs/source/usersguide/input.rst

       *Default*: watt

     :parameters:
-      For a "monoenergetic" energy distribution, ``parameters`` should not be given as the energy in MeV of the source sites.
+      For a "monoenergetic" energy distribution, ``parameters`` should be given as the energy in MeV of the source sites.

       For a "watt" energy distribution, ``parameters`` should be given as two